gcgarychen25/auction_simulator/progress_report.md

 **Date:** 2024-07-25

-**Status:** Phase 1 (Monte Carlo) complete, Phase 2 (Reinforcement Learning) scaffolded.
+**Status:** Phase 1 (Monte Carlo) complete, Phase 2 (RL) scaffolded, Phase 3 (Multi-Agent LLM) implemented.

 ---

 ## 📝 Executive Summary

 This report outlines the current state of the Auction Simulator project, as orchestrated by the main execution script, `run.py`.
-The project is structured into three distinct phases, each with a specific goal, from initial testing to advanced reinforcement learning.
+The project is structured into four distinct phases, each with a specific goal, from initial testing to advanced multi-agent simulation.

-- **Phase 0 (Smoke Test):** Validates the core auction environment and heuristic policies by running a single, detailed episode.
+- **Phase 0 (Smoke Test):** Validates the legacy `AuctionSimulator` and heuristic policies by running a single, detailed episode.
+This provides a quick check that the environment for baseline and RL testing is functional.
 - **Phase 1 (Monte Carlo Analysis):** Establishes a performance baseline by running thousands of simulations with rule-based (heuristic) agents and generating a detailed analytics report.
 - **Phase 2 (Reinforcement Learning):** Focuses on training and evaluating intelligent agents to optimize auction strategies, comparing their performance against the Phase 1 baseline.

-The system is designed with a modular architecture, separating the environment (`auction_env.py`), policies (`policies/`), and analytics (`phase1_analytics.py`, `phase2_analytics.py`).
-This structure facilitates independent development and clear, phase-gated progress.
-Recent efforts have focused on cleaning the codebase by removing redundant scripts and significantly refactoring the Phase 2 RL training logic to promote healthier agent competition and enable robust mid-training evaluation.
+- **Phase 3 (LLM Multi-Agent Simulation):** The most advanced stage, which runs a full auction using a modern, robust multi-agent architecture where buyer agents are powered by LLMs and orchestrated in parallel.

+The system has undergone a significant architectural refactoring, replacing a brittle custom orchestrator with a clean, "agent-as-tool" pattern for Phase 3, which is now the primary focus for intelligent agent simulation.

 ---